Britcoin-Coder/esp32-ewn-box-opener/README.md

 Compile and upload to your board (click the right arrow button on bottom strip of the VSCode).

 Once running you will need to setup your credentials.
-To connect to the board use a device to connect to the WiFi Access Point that should show in your WiFi network list as "Erwin Box Opener" the password is "password" From here choose the configure WiFi button and you should be presented with a screen where you can input your SSID, password and API Key.
+To connect to the board use a device to connect to the WiFi Access Point that should show in your WiFi network list as "Erwin Box Opener" the password is "password"
-## NOTE, at the moment this is a one shot, if you get it wrong you will need to uncomment out line 199 and rebuild, then recomment and rebuild
+From here choose the configure WiFi button and you should be presented with a screen where you can input your SSID, password and API Key.
-## before setting your creds
+## NOTE, to reset your creds press and hold the left button until the screen shows an empty box and Setup WiFi message then connect to the network "Erwin Box Opener" again.
+Reset your creds and off you go!
 ```
 //wm.resetSettings();
 ``````